Manufacturing Safety Alliance of BC

 IMMERSIVE | Incident Investigations

-NEW | Scenario-based safety training
+NEW | 360° Immersive, scenario-based safety training

-In this course, learners gain practical experience in identifying hazards, uncovering root causes, and recommending corrective actions to prevent repeat incidents.
+Gain practical experience in identifying hazards, uncovering root causes, and recommending corrective actions to prevent repeat incidents.

 Applicability